CodePipeWrangler/code_jitsu_gh/README.md

-This space showcases select research projects across fields of plant breeding, genetics, and computational biology, with a focus on continual growth, precision, and creative problem-solving.
+This space showcases select tools from my research across fields of plant breeding, genetics, and computational biology, with a focus on continual growth and creative problem-solving.

 ## Repository Structure

-**Genetics & Bioinformatics**
+**Genomics**

-Projects involving DNA sequence analysis, genetic mapping, and computational biology workflows.
-Currently, most files are related to my work on developing centromeric identification protocols in legume species with some representing projects from my dissertation research, and tools potentially useful for aspiring bioinformaticians.
+Files related to my work on developing centromeric identification protocols in legume species and tools potentially useful for aspiring bioinformaticians.